-Our 2023/24 year-to-date performance of 8.6 is not meeting the target of 5.3.
+Our 2023/24 year-to-date performance of 8.7 is not meeting the target of 5.3.
 The 2023/24 claims rate decreased from the high experienced the previous year.
+The claims rate is at the lowest level it has been since 2020.
 The claims rate continues to be impacted as the result of the significant increase in occupations at higher risk.
 Claims with a psychological health component have increased steadily.
 Substantial claims rate decreases have been seen for certain hazards (e.g. violence) again this year.

 Prevention activities continue across Fraser Health, including ongoing proactive work at eliminating/reducing risk at the building design stage, risk and exposure assessments, education and training, and supports in an effort to further reduce the risk of incidents and any resulting impact.
-A pilot project with a manager extender role has shown very positive outcomes in supporting managers and providing dedicated subject matter expertise focused on health and safety within a site and has been expanded.
 An expanded and integrated well-being and psychological health and safety strategy has been initiated to provide clear and comprehensive resources and supports to leaders and staff.
-Numerous initiatives and targeted interventions are underway.
+A number of departments and programs with higher incidents and claims rates have been identified and initiatives are being undertaken in those areas to address causal factors in order to reduce risk and resulting potential for incidents and claims.

 Ensure that all staff have completed required education and training, including violence prevention, hazardous drugs, and fit-testing.
-Ensure that all reported hazards and investigations are investigated in an effective manner within the required timelines.
+Ensure that all reported hazards and investigations are investigated in an effective manner and monthly department inspections are occurring within the required timelines.